kiba/Writings/fac/chp20_survival.md

 "We need to get out of here," the huntsman-in-training stated.

 "Damn right.
 Except all support options are unavailable.
-Enemy numbers are multiplying."
+Our enemies are multiplying."

 "Then we'll have to cut through the grimm."